 Other fields of humanities and social sciences (e.g. study of Arts and Culture, Social and Cultural Anthropology).
 Various courses offered by the Department are taught practically in all schools of the University as electives in general education requirements.
 The disciplines offered by the Department are included as the major, major related and minor courses required for bachelor and master degree programs at the School of Law, School of Humanities and Social Sciences, and School of Economics and Management.The faculty of the Department is composed of scholars with solid teaching experience and varied research interests.
 All teaching faculty members have strong academic background in their respective fields and have published widely.
 Distinguished visiting professors from foreign countries complement the full-time faculty.
 The Department supports several interdisciplinary graduate programs leading to master's and Ph.D. degrees.

 The Department of Psychology was established in 2010.
 The program combines the theory and practice of psychology and teaches techniques of individual and group psychological counseling and care, which are essential for a successful career in the field.
-It focuses on psychological topics such as human development, abnormal behavioral and cognitive psychologies, child psychology, beginning statistics, general psychology, social psychology and neuropsychology.

 The primary goal of the Department of Journalism is to prepare students to become intelligent, responsible and articulate journalists.
 The department is committed to the belief that the best journalism education combines a strong professional program with a thorough education in the liberal arts and sciences.
 It believes that such an education helps students to hear, understand and tell the stories of people whose circumstances or backgrounds are unlike their own.
 The department occupies a unique position within the School of Humanities and Social Sciences.
 It is the department whose primary mission is to prepare students for a particular career.
 The department values the research, teaching and service of its colleagues in other departments.
 It values these things for their own sake, and also for the educational depth that they provide to our students.
 We remain committed to the idea that our majors need a strong liberal arts background to understand the world, and a strong journalism background to report on it.
 The department encourages its students to study other fields in depth, and to complete second majors in other departments in the school.
 It also encourages students from other departments to complete a second major in journalism, enhancing their educational and career opportunities.
 The department also contributes to the college by offering instruction to a substantial number of non-majors who seek to improve their writing, interviewing and research skills, or to learn about the news media.